Newmont

+The Newmont Corporation bought Canadian mining company Goldcorp in 2019 for USD $10 billion.
+In 2023, Newmont acquired Newcrest mining for USD $16.8 billion.

+Newmont is the only gold mining company listed in the S&P 500, and has approximately 31,600 employees globally (this number does not reflect the approximately 5,000 global employees laid of from August through November 2025).

 History

 Early years

 The Newmont Company was founded in 1916 in New York by Colonel William Boyce Thompson as a holding company to invest in Worldwide mineral, oil, and related companies.
 According to company lore, the name "Newmont" is a portmanteau "New York" and "Montana", reflecting where Thompson made his fortune and where he grew up.
 Newmont made its first major gold investment in 1917, with a founding 25 percent in the Anglo American Corporation of South Africa.
 Four years later, in 1921, the Newmont Company reincorporated as the Newmont Corporation.

-In 1929, Newmont became a mining company with its first gold product in by acquiring California's Empire Star Mine.
+In 1929, Newmont became a mining company with its first gold product by acquiring California's Empire Star Mine.
 By 1939, Newmont was operating 12 gold mines in North America.

 The company acquired interests overseas.
 For decades around the middle of the 20th century, Newmont had a controlling interest in the Tsumeb mine in Namibia and in the O'Okiep Copper Company in Namaqualand, South Africa.

 Beginning in 1925, Newmont acquired interests in a Texas oil field.
 Eventually, Newmont's oil interests included more than 70 blocks in the Louisiana, Gulf of Mexico area and oil and gas production in the North Sea.

 Fred Searls became president in 1947, after serving as the company's exploration geologist.
 Searls retired in 1954, and Plato Malozemoff took over as president.

 Newmont began mining at Carlin, Nevada, in 1965.
 The "Carlin Trend" or "Carlin Unconformity" is the largest gold discovery in North America during the 20th century.
 In 1971 Newmont began heap leaching low grade ores there.

+In 1971, the South-West African (now Namibia) Tsumeb & Kombat mines managed by Newmont, had its operations stopped during the 1971–72 Namibian contract workers strike over the contract labor system and apartheid.